Hashir789/db/README.md

       ) INTO scale_was_active;

       IF NOT scale_was_active THEN
-        RAISE EXCEPTION 'measure_value % is not valid for deed %.
-Cannot update to an inactive scale that was not active when entry was created.', NEW.measure_value, NEW.deed_id;
+        RAISE EXCEPTION 'measure_value % is not valid for deed_item %.
+Cannot update to an inactive scale that was not active when entry was created.', NEW.measure_value, NEW.deed_item_id;
       END IF;
     END IF;
   END IF;